 Metrics and Logs

-AISIX AI Gateway emits several kinds of runtime telemetry.
-Prometheus metrics show trends across traffic.
-Access logs and response headers help explain one request.
-Usage events are the request records that exporters and accounting workflows use.
+AISIX AI Gateway emits runtime telemetry through Prometheus metrics, access logs, response headers, and usage events.
+Prometheus metrics show traffic trends.
+Access logs and response headers support request-level investigation.
+Usage events provide the request records used by exporters and accounting workflows.

-Each source answers a different operational question.
-Metrics show aggregate behavior, logs and headers help investigate a specific response, and usage events feed export and accounting workflows.
+Each source supports a different operational question.
+Metrics show aggregate behavior.
+Logs and headers help investigate a specific response.
+Usage events provide data for export and accounting workflows.

 Telemetry Sources